Cybersecurity – When You’re Not a Large Enterprise

 6) Plan for security failures.

-Security standards and regulations advise that planning and preparing for an attack is critical.
+Security standards and regulations advise that planning and preparing for an attack are critical.
 Does your business have the subject matter expertise and resources to manage a cybersecurity incident?
-If not, do you have a relationship established, or even contacts for a firm who can assist when such a situation arises?
+If not, do you have a relationship established or even contacts for a firm who can assist when such a situation arises?
 Having a response plan and capability can make the difference between a few days downtime or significant long term impact on your ability to do business.
 Ensure that all incidents and incident response tests include lessons learned and corrective actions for adequate incident preparation.

 The threat landscape is constantly changing with business becoming ever more entwined with the internet and technology.
 Smaller businesses are well known as being less protected by cybercriminals and steps should be taken to mitigate the likelihood of becoming a successful target of attackers.
 Know your threat profile, know your exposures, know your risks, know what you’re protecting, know your regulatory and contractual security obligations, and let CyberSheath help you apply a cybersecurity strategy accordingly.